rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Get Strong.
 Build Muscles.
 Stay healthy.

 These messages are useful.
-We have raised consciousness over the years about the  importance of being active and about regular exercise.
+We have raised consciousness about the  importance of being active and about regular exercise.

 Now is time to evolve and bring this mantra a little further.

 To go further, we have to reach our joints, ligaments and our deep tissue.

-Just to clarify, we use our joints, ligaments and tendons while exercising our muscles.

-Is that enough ?

-Are we opening our joints and ligaments to clean up the toxins and the stress of life ?

-Let's understand the joints, ligaments and our deep tissue.
-Our body uses them to move.
-They are the connections between bones and muscles.

-To loose one of these connections could have a devastating impact in our body.

-Evolutionary speaking, we would be a much easier pray.

-To secure our movement, the body limited the motion of our joints and ligaments between a certain security range.

-Who is the guardian keeping joints and ligaments in a secure range ?
-Muscles.

-Among other things, muscles try their best to protect our joints and ligaments on bending or stretching over a certain limit.
+Why is this important ?
+Health and energy.

 We all started life physically loosen.
 A baby can touch its heels on the back of its skull if needed.